samegreene55/masters-machine-learning/README.md

 # masters-machine-learning

-The jupyter notebook file contains the code I used to build a classification model to predict the winner of the 2020 Masters.
-It goes through data cleaning, data exploration, model building, and results.
+These files contain the steps I went through to build a classification model to predict the winner of the Masters.
+Each notebook is for the corresponding year.
+The articles describing each process can be found here: https://samegreene.medium.com